7 Best AI Research Assistants (2026): Hallucination-Verified

 The most-asked question we get from researchers is "I'm already using X, how do I switch without losing my library".
 Three patterns:

-Leaving Zotero or Mendeley → an AI tool.
-Both export to BibTeX and to PDF folders.
-Atlas, Elicit, and Scite all import from Zotero directly; the metadata round-trips cleanly.
+When leaving Zotero or Mendeley for an AI tool, export to BibTeX and PDF folders first.
+Atlas, Elicit, and Scite all import from Zotero directly, and the metadata round-trips cleanly.
 See our Zotero alternatives guide for the longer comparison.

-Leaving a single AI tool for a stack.
-The pattern that works is to keep the discovery layer (Semantic Scholar) constant, then swap the synthesis tool.
-Your loaded papers and metadata travel; the AI's annotations on them mostly do not.
+When leaving a single AI tool for a stack, keep the discovery layer constant and swap the synthesis tool.
+Semantic Scholar can remain the front door.
+Your loaded papers and metadata travel, but the AI's annotations on them mostly do not.

-Leaving an AI tool entirely.
-Export the corpus to Markdown or BibTeX.
-The AI-built links and clusters are derived state, they will not survive the move.
-This is fine; the value of the AI was in discovering them once, not in archiving them.
+When leaving an AI tool entirely, export the corpus to Markdown or BibTeX.
+AI-built links and clusters are derived state, so they will not survive the move.
+That is acceptable.
+The value of the AI was in discovering them once, not in archiving them.

 Start with the benchmark, not the marketing